fbapt/ansible-lgsm-l4d-l4d2/README.md

 ## 2/ Installation of left4dead1 and/or left4dead2 dedicated servers

-On the ansible controller, as ansible user run playbooks on a Debian 11 or 12 :
+On the ansible controller, as ansible user run playbooks on a Debian 11/12/13 :

 Install left4dead1 and/or left4dead2 dedicated servers :